Certifications and Credentials

 Certified Newborn & Infant Care Professional (NICP)

-The Certified Newborn and Infant Care Professional (NICP) is designed for preemies, newborns and infants to 12 months old.
+The Certified Newborn and Infant Care Professional (NICP) credential is designed for those caring for preemies, newborns and infants.

 Certified Newborn & Infant requirements: